defuncart/film_freund/README.md

 ## Credits

-This application is designed for private use, and is inspired by Letterbox, iMDb and Filmweb.
+This application is developed for personal use, and is inspired by Letterbox, iMDb and Filmweb.

 ## Raising Issues and Contributing